TykTechnologies/tyk-docs-hugo/tyk-docs/content/advanced-configuration/transform-traffic/looping.md

 ### Rate Limiting in looping

 In looping context, rate limiting (quotas as well) is not checked except when explicitly turned on.
-You need to add the following flag:
+You need to add the following query param:
 ```
 ?check_limits=true
 ```